adventuregamestudio/ags-manual/CONTRIBUTING.md

 - Create an account on GitHub
 - If you are unsure about your contribution, Create an issue
-- If you are REALLY confident about your contribution, and you have created at least one issue, write in the wiki
+- If you are REALLY confident about your contribution, and you have created at least one issue, send a pull request through the [ags-manual-source](https://github.com/adventuregamestudio/ags-manual-source) repository

 ## Opening issues

 - Be respectful when writing issues
-- If you want to discuss a topic already on the manual, link it in the wiki.
+- If you want to discuss a topic already on the manual, link it in the manual.
 - If you want to discuss a new entry, not in the manual, suggest it's name and where it would reside
 - Issues are where we can sketch ideas and discuss pages, so don't be afraid of writing too much, just be aware that it will take more time to think about the more that is written.

-## Writing in the wiki
+## Writing in the manual

 - Ensure all pages have at least one other page that leads to it.
 Do not cause or add orphaned pages.